About the National VET Finance Collection

 For collection timings and more information see our VET statistics explained page.

-The National VET Funding Collection will replace the National VET Finance Collection, providing insight into the funding arrangements for the public VET sector in Australia.
+The National VET Funding Collection replaces the National VET Finance Collection, providing insight into the funding arrangements for the public VET sector in Australia.

 The new funding collection is a point-in-time administrative collection of direct and indirect government funding of VET and has three distinct parts: